Program overview

 Program Structure

-• Classes in music production and business
+• Advanced classes in music production and business in the latter years.

 Featured Experiences